-‘He’s actively cheating already’: Mary Trump on her uncle’s campaign
+‘He’s actively cheating already’: Mary Trump reviews her uncle’s campaign

 Mary Trump brings perhaps the best view of anyone into the inner workings of the brain of the man who simply would not stop talking on the stage on Tuesday night.
 She’s seen him from the inside of the family, has been burnt by him, and is also a psychologist who’s written about Trump’s formative years and family relationships in her book Too Much and Never Enough: How My Family Created the World’s Most Dangerous Man.
 Watching the debate, she saw some familiar traits pushed into overdrive on national television, outside his Fox News comfort bubble and newly exposed by a damning new revelations about his tax avoidance and debt.

-‘Get a moderator who can do his job’
+“Get a moderator who can do his job”

 Fast Company: During the debate, many of us were surprised by Trump’s constant interruptions.
 Biden didn’t exactly ignore it, but is there any effective way to deal with that?